 - The Junior League of Duluth fiscal year begins July 1.
 We make financial gifts annually.

-- Requests are reviewed based on the application criteria, including alignment with the mission of Junior League, connection to the selected impact area of food insecurity, and meeting the submission deadline.
+- Requests are reviewed based on the application criteria, including alignment with the mission of Junior League, connection to the areas of focus, and meeting the submission deadline.

 - JLD believes in placing trained volunteers in our community.
 Preference will be given to projects that include a JLD volunteer component.